Reading Time: 4 Minutes

 3. Personal and casual interaction (low importance)

-This could be about anything from where to go for lunch that day to banter about the latest season of 'XYZ' on Netflix.
+This could be about anything from where to go for lunch (during healthier times, of course) to banter about the latest season of 'XYZ' on Netflix.
 These interactions can fill up inboxes fast and are usually considered lower levels of importance (even though last week's episode was really good).

 Screenshot 1: A general inbox with all three email types.
 The opened email would be considered Personal and ranked lowest in importance.

-While all email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one about lunch spots.
+While all three email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one deciding lunch.
 Retention periods will vary based on your organization's retention policies: those with higher importance will require a longer holding time (say, ten years) than those considered low importance (say, 90 days or no retention).

-We've acknowledged that these unorganized, cluttered inboxes need to be sorted for proper email management.
+These unorganized, cluttered inboxes clearly need to be sorted for proper email management and peace of mind.
 The first step to tidy them up?
 Categorization.

 Step 2: Color code your emails

 Now to the method itself: categorization with Outlook Exchange color coding.

-How would this work?
-By setting guidelines in place for the category types as indicated by different colors (for example: Personal is green while External is yellow, etc.), email recipients can then use the Outlook Exchange color coding feature to specify the email type (see Screenshot 2).
-This can be done quickly when they open the email to view content, taking a minimal amount of time but leaving their inbox content color coded.
-This is great for individual organization, but the next step is what will transform email management for the entire organization.
+How does this work?
+By setting guidelines in place for colors to represent each category type (for example: Personal is green while External is yellow, etc.), email recipients can use the Outlook Exchange color coding feature to specify email type (see Screenshot 2).
+This can be done quickly when they open the email to view content and takes a minimal amount of time but leaves their inbox content color coded.
+This is great for individual organization, but the next step will transform email management for the entire organization.

 Screenshot 2: Categorizing your inbox with Outlook color coding.
 Three color categories have been created and the latest email has been coded into Personal.